 Get the latest from TODAY

 No regrets, you swear to yourself as you move through life.
-But the daily grind and the end of another year may make you wonder: Am I making the most of my time on Earth?
+But the daily grind, the end of another year and the beginning of a new one may make you wonder: Am I making the most of my time on Earth?

 Your elders can provide some perspective.